WHAT IS A GRATITUDE LIST?

 More grateful people also have healthy tendencies.
 Because gratitude is directly correlated with our personal happiness, studies have found that grateful and happy people are more likely to take care of their overall health, such as exercising and eating well.

 Gratitude is everywhere, and in everything.
+We love using the symbol for gratitude in our jewelry because it reminds us to always focus on what we have to be thankful for.
 While it may not be a cure all, a gratitude list helps us keep things in perspective and remember that we are blessed in so many ways.
 If you are reading this right now, it means you have working wifi, money to afford a piece of technology, and a few minutes to devote to yourself!
 Those are 3 bonus things you can add to your gratitude list!